assertj/assertj-assertions-generator-maven-plugin/README.md

 Releases
 --

-The first release 1.0.0 will be available at the end of March.
+**2013-03-26 : 1.0.0 release : the first release after Fest fork, generated assertions are cleaner.**

 Configuration
 --

-You need to have AssertJ Core as a dependency in `pom.xml` :
+You need to have AssertJ Core as a dependency in your `pom.xml` :

 ```xml
 <dependency>